dominion-dev/dominion-ecs-java/README.md

 - 💪 _with **SUPPORT**_ > [Join the Discord!](https://discord.gg/BHMz3axqUG) The server will support users and announce
   the availability of the new version.

+## The Archetype data structure

+Dominion implements the so-called _Archetype_ data structure through the Composition class, an aggregation of components of which an entity can be made of.

+In an Entity Component System (ECS), the Archetype is a way to organize and manage entities based on their components.
+It provides a structured approach for efficiently storing and querying entities with similar component compositions.

+In an ECS, entities are composed of various components that define their behavior and characteristics.
+The Archetype design pattern groups entities into archetypes based on their shared component types.
+An archetype represents a specific combination of component types that entities possess.

+The purpose of using archetypes is to optimize entity storage and system processing.
+Entities within the same archetype have the same layout of components, which allows for data-oriented design and improves memory locality.
+This arrangement enhances cache coherency and enables more efficient processing of system operations.

+Archetypes also facilitate efficient querying and iteration over entities that match specific component combinations.
+By organizing entities based on their archetypes, systems can quickly identify and process only the relevant entities that contain the required component types, reducing unnecessary overhead.

+When a new entity is created or modified, the ECS manager checks the archetype it belongs to.
+If an existing archetype matches the component composition, the entity is added to that archetype.
+Otherwise, a new archetype is created for the entity's unique component combination.

+By leveraging the Archetype design pattern, Dominion implementations can achieve high performance and scalability by optimizing memory usage, facilitating cache-friendly access patterns, and enabling efficient processing of entities with similar component compositions.

+Overall, the Archetype design pattern in an Entity Component System provides an effective means of organizing, storing, and processing entities with shared component types, leading to improved performance and flexibility in game development and other related domains.

 ## Quick Start

 In your local environment you must have already installed a Java 17 (or newer) and Maven.